Pitfalls on the Path to Digital Transformation: 3 Common Challenges

 Odds are, you can’t do it all on your own.
 According to Accenture, 88 percent of firms are using third-party providers for at least one component of digital transformation.

-Thus, it’s critical that you’re not just leveraging the right technology, but also that there are services and partnerships in place to help you solve the hard problems and transform your business over time.
+Thus, on the path to digital transformation, it’s critical that you’re not just leveraging the right technology, but also that there are services and partnerships in place to help you solve the hard problems and transform your business over time.

-The problem?
+The digital transformation pitfall?
 Most IT buyers evaluate vendors based strictly on the merits of the product (looking solely at feature checklists, analyst rankings, etc.) without considering the need for a long-term relationship.
 In fact, less than 30 percent of tech vendors are considered by their customers to be active partners in their digital transformation efforts.

 For this reason, Ionic provides a robust set of Advisory services to help our enterprise customers meet their goals.
 We aren’t just here to sell products, we’re here to help you accomplish your goals - whatever they might be.

 When selecting a tech partner, ask if they provide training and expertise as an active participant in your digital transformation efforts.
-For more reading on this topic, check out our article: 5 Questions You Might Not Think to Ask When Choosing a Mobile Development Approach, But Should.
+For more reading on this topic, check out our article: 5 Questions to Ask Before Beginning Mobile App Development.

 How can you put this into practice?

-While the need for digital transformation is clear to most IT leaders, there are many pitfalls along the way.
+While the need for transformation is clear to most IT leaders, there are many pitfalls and challenges along the path to digital transformation.

 As part of your digital transformation strategy, make sure your approach addresses the growing developer talent gap, provides the flexibility you need to enable rapid development and frequent iteration, and perhaps most importantly, choose technology vendors who are able to partner with you in your ongoing efforts to compete and win in today’s highly competitive market.